-Insight on the Common App essay prompts, the basics of fin aid, athletic recruiting and more.
+Insight on the “secrets” of college admissions, the basics of fin aid, athletic recruiting and more.

 With college application season underway for high school seniors (yes, yours should have at least started the Common App by now), your family might have a few questions.
 This week I’ve compiled links to articles and posts that can provide some answers.

 College admissions One of the main reasons I write this blog is to help parents avoid the pitfalls I experienced as I helped my two kids through the college admissions process.
-On HuffPost College, Khanh Ho discusses the top five mistakes parents make with their seniors during this time.
+On HuffPost, Khanh Ho discusses the top five mistakes parents make with their seniors during this time.

 Daniel Goldstein shares 10 secrets of college admissions in his article on MarketWatch.